 It's interesting that the producers behind a movie like The Human Centipede 2 would even bother sending the film to a ratings board to have it deemed watchable.
 The film features a character kidnapping a group of people, removing their teeth, and surgically stapling them together mouth to unmentionables to form a human centipede.

-It's horrifying enough to watch humans forced to consume each other's feces, what could be worse?
-Rape of course.
-In a cut scene the character Martin wraps his penis in barbed wire and rapes the tail end of the centipede.
+It's horrifying enough to watch humans forced to consume each other's feces, so what could be worse?
+Nonconsensual intercourse, of course.
+In a cut scene the character Martin wraps his member in barbed wire and engages the tail end of the centipede.
 The film was allowed to go to theaters once that scene was cut.
-But don't worry, it was re-inserted into the film for the US version of the unrated director's cut DVD and Blu-Ray.
+But don't worry, it was re-inserted into the film for the US version of the unrated director's cut DVD and Blu-ray.
 The entire franchise is obviously not for the casual horror movie watcher.

-The simulated rape that Anderson filmed in the deleted version of the scene was allegedly so intense that he hired adult performers to make everything more realistic.
-Aside from that, there were shots of a crewmember's legs getting crushed, someone having screws drilled into their teeth, and a woman's breasts being ripped off.
+There were shots of a crew member's legs getting crushed, someone having screws drilled into their teeth, and a woman's breasts being ripped off.
 This additional footage is lost to time, however, and should probably stay lost.

 - Photo: Roxie Releasing